 Miami Rollover Accident Attorney

-Rollover accidents are some of the most severe car accidents and often result in death.
+Rollover accidents are some of the most severe car accidents in Miami and often result in wrongful death.
 The survivors of rollover accidents may have injuries that require physical therapy, bed rest, and surgery, putting them out of work.
 Victims deserve proper compensation to assist them with the hardships that come after being in a serious car accident.
-At Flanagan Personal Injury and Wrongful Death Law Firm P.A., our attorneys are committed to finding solutions.
+Our attorneys are always committed to finding solutions.

 Rollover Accident Statistics

 Rollover accidents occur when a driver loses control of his or her vehicle and it overturns.
 All types of vehicles can be involved in rollover accidents.
 Often, these accidents involve drivers going at high speeds.
 Others involve drivers impaired by alcohol or drugs.
 The environment and road quality can also impact the likelihood of a rollover.

 Luckily, these accidents are not as common as minor accidents, but when they do happen, they often result in injury.
 According to Florida Highway Safety and Motor Vehicles, 9,567 car accidents in 2016 involved a car overturning or rolling over.
 Of those 9,567 accidents:

 - 192 resulted in death

 Florida is a no-fault car insurance state; this means victims of car accidents must first file claims with their own insurance companies before filing claims with the driver’s insurance company.
 They will need to prove their injuries are severe enough to justify filing a claim against the other driver’s insurance company.